 Find out more about volunteering opportunities in the Eden Estuary.

-Walk the Fife Coastal Path towards Kingsbarns
+Follow the Fife Coastal Path

-The Fife Coastal Path is a 9-day long-distance trail that follows the entire coastline of Fife from Kincardine to Newburgh.
+The Fife Coastal Path is a long-distance trail that follows the entire coastline of Fife from Kincardine to Newburgh.
 It runs right through St Andrews.

 From East Sands, you can follow the Fife Coastal Path all the way to Kingsbarns (8.5 miles / 13.5 km, walking time: 3-4 hours).